 Expat students with a residence permit can attend Canadian public schools for free, but those without will need to pay the tuition fee appointed by their province/territory.

-As in most countries, the standard of public schools varies from one to the next; some boasting exceptional reputations and others blacklisted by parents for years.
-Consult each institution's report card for a better idea of its performance.
-Furthermore, as students attend Canadian public schools based on catchment zones, parents may want to pick their residential neighbourhood based on the school that corresponds with the area.
+As in most countries, the standard of public schools varies from one to the next; some boasting exceptional reputations and others considered best avoided.
+Expats can consult each institution's report card for a better idea of its performance, and make a point to chat to locals or fellow expats about options.
+As students attend Canadian public schools based on catchment zones, parents may also want to pick their residential neighbourhood based on the school that corresponds with the area.

 Private and international schools in Canada

-Though the majority of Canadian citizens utilise the free public education system, expats who can afford it may also want to consider private schools for their children, including international schools, military schools and special-needs schools.
+Though the majority of Canadian citizens utilise the free public education system, expats who can afford it may also want to consider private schools for their children, including private and international schools.

 These institutions are primarily funded by student tuition and private donors and, as in many countries, it's assumed they boast better facilities, a more diverse and comprehensive range of extra-curricular activities, smaller class sizes and an elevated standard of education.

-Furthermore, each school can establish its own curriculum, some claiming different language affiliations, teaching styles and religious value systems.
-This point in particular, may be important to those expats who'd prefer their children continue learning in their native home language, home curriculum, or according to a distinct educational philosophy.
+Each school can establish its own curriculum, some claiming different language affiliations, teaching styles and religious value systems.
+This point may be important to those expats who'd prefer their children continue learning in their home language, home curriculum or according to a distinct educational philosophy.

 However, such liberties are not without a price tag.
 Private schools in Canada are far from free, with the range of tuition costs being considerable.